-This is one of the best question on JEE/NEET preparation.
-JEE and NEET aspirants who study with discipline and consistency don’t face such type of problems in the last few months before the exam.
+This is one of the best questions on JEE/ NEET preparation.
+JEE and NEET aspirants who study with discipline and consistency don’t face such types of problems in the last few months before the exam.

-JEE/NEET Preparation in Entire Year to Avoid Cramming Before Exam
+JEE/ NEET Preparation in Entire Year to Avoid Cramming Before the Exam

-This is what you can do to avoid last month (or days) hustle in the preparation.
+This is what you can do to avoid last minute hustle in the JEE/ NEET preparation.

 Don’t worry if you are not able to make or follow your timetable.
 Study with full concentration without any kind of distractions.
 You can target minimum hours of study every day, irrespective of the time slot.